All about the Grade 182 "Special"

 The Model 3 was the successor to the earlier Model 1 with an identical plate layout, though with improvements to the winding pinion, setting mechanism, and mainspring click.
 The gear train was upgraded to a quick rate of 18,000 BPH instead of 16,200, and the plates were available in nickel, which allowed for plenty of dazzling radial patterns.
 Since the Model 3 was lever-set some would be considered railroad grade, including the Railway Queen, with jewel counts ranging from 7 all the way up to 21 for its highest grade of all - the rare Henry Molineux.

-The watches logged in the Model 3 Serial Number Table are all reported examples or verified from photos.
+The watches logged in the Serial Number Table are all verified examples.

 Model 3 Grade Totals (pdf)